abdelkadermiladi/FirstMobileApp/README.md

 How to use the app:

- Download the APK app
+ 1) Download the APK app
- Log in using your student credentials
+ 2) SignIn or SignUp (available for both Student and Teacher)
- Navigate through the different sections to view the calendar, chat with teachers and other students, share files and documents, view notes and comments from   teachers, and receive important notifications
+ 3) Navigate through the different sections to view the calendar, chat with teachers and other students, share files and documents, and receive important notifications

 Requirements: